JacobBHartman/vasserballverband/theory/README.md

 Why are Americans so good at basketball?
 One of the reasons is that little kids have easy access to basketball courts all over the country where they can play without coaches, parents, or administrators forcing them to do so nor interfering with actual play.
 This results in a nationwide autonomous organic training programme with zero oversight.
 Additionally, organized basketball is managed by a cornucopia of authorities: friend groups, sports academies, camps, clinic, the NCAA, high school, religious institutions, youth leagues, workplace leagues, city leagues, professional, semi-professional, amateur leagues, international play (olympic pipeline).

 ### The European Club System and Germany Specifically

+### Basketball in America
+Why does America excel at basketball?
+I can propose at least one reason.
+Young athletes across the country have immediate and cheap access to a court and equipment.
+The only thing a young basketball player really needs to play that they don’t already have is a basketball.
+Otherwise they have the equipment to play with (shoes, shirt, and shorts) and the court to play on (need I say anything about the countless public hoops?).
+Pick-up games are easily self-officiated (you don’t need a ref) and coaches are unnecessary except for focused practice.

+Water polo could learn a thing or two from basketball.
+The barriers of entry that prevent a young athlete from getting in the pool and shooting the ball around are too numerous.
+One thing that cannot be changed easily are the rules.
+Rules changes are being worked on by many of the governing bodies for the sport and so will not be a topic of focus for those of us trying to break down these barriers.

+Empower the stakeholders of water polo to engage in behavior that suits their interests Pool owners need users of their pool to offset costs Parents desire sports to teach their children
+Children desire sports because its fun and it makes them better people Coaches desire a way to make a living and to teach Club managers desire a way

 ### The Netherlands